 The Legacy Project of Stark currently has 240 adult volunteer mentors who serve more than 1,500 middle school youth in and around Stark County schools.

-The Legacy Project of Stark exists to bring together and build small group mentoring relationships between 4th through 8th grade students and members of their community.
+The Legacy Project of Stark exists to bring together and build small group mentoring relationships between 4th and 8th grade students and members of their community.

 Our program takes place during the school day and strives to provide students with a fun, casual environment that promotes a lot of talking and laughing.